cloudflare/cloudflare-access-for-atlassian/README.md

 **Solution:**

-Check the network panel while uploading the plugin looking for `4xx` HTTP errors.
+Check the browser network panel while uploading the plugin looking for `4xx` HTTP errors.

 If you see a `HTTP 413`, you need to increase the upload file size limit on your reverse proxy.